carlossrs/javascript-calculator/README.md

 ## JavaScript Calculator

-This is a JavaScript Calculator created for freeCodeCamp Front End Development Libraries course completition.
+This is a JavaScript Calculator Built With:

-Built With:

 - HTML
 - CSS